marsdonne/ansible-mysql-5.7-relication-failover/README.md

 Note: resolving hostnames important for orchestrator
 7) add mysqldump into root cron on all mysql servers that will take full backup from mysql slave daily

-Tested with ubuntu 16.04, debian 8 and ansible 2.3 (and vagrant 1.9)
+Tested with ubuntu 16.04, centos 7 and ansible 2.4

 **Important**
 For avoiding split brains I recommend minimum setup of master + 2 slaves